Dana-Ferguson/time_machine/README.md

 // you can get Timezone information directly from the native interface with flutter_native_timezone await TimeMachine.initialize({rootBundle: rootBundle, timeZone: await Timezone.getLocalTimezone()});
 ```

-Once flutter gets [`Isolate.resolvePackageUri`](https://github.com/flutter/flutter/issues/14815) functionality,
-we'll be able to merge VM and the Flutter code paths and no asset entry and no special import will be required.
-It would look just like the VM example.

 ### DDC Specific Notes